hashicorp/terraform-guides/infrastructure-as-code/aws-lambda-ec2-lifecycles/README.md

  - Check for mandatory tags on AWS instances and notify via Slack if untagged instances are found.
  - Notify on how many of each instance type are currently running across all regions.
  - Shutdown untagged instances after X days.
-(COMING SOON)
  - Delete untagged instances after Y days.
-(COMING SOON)
  - Delete machines whose TTL (time to live) has expired.
-(COMING SOON)

 ## Prerequisites
 1. Admin level access to your AWS account via API.
 If admin access is not available you must have the ability to create, describe, and delete the following types of resources in AWS.
 Fine-grained configuration of IAM policies is beyond the scope of this guide.
 We will assume you have API keys and appropriate permissions that allow you to create the following resources using Terraform: